KMKfw/kmk_firmware/docs/modtap.md

   key press/down, or after the first other key up/release.
 Set to `True` for interrupt on release.
 * `tap_time`: length of the tap timeout in milliseconds.
+* `repeat`: decides how to interpret a second press after a tap within the timeout.
+When `True` the second press sends the tap keycode, no matter how long the key remains pressed the second time.
+This allows the operating system to trigger the autorepeat feature.
+Set it to `False` for handling the second press as if no tap happened just before.

 Each of these parameters can be set for every ModTap key individually.